asyx21/py-good-practice/README.md

 # py-good-practice
+This repo aims to supply models for python programs
-python models for good practice
+Especially for good practice coding